ncaanext/NCAA06Next/Game-Patches/NEXT-Dynasty-Mod-v3/readme.txt

 8. On the left hand side, click the folder search icon ("Browse for a Folder") and select the NCAA06 root folder.

-9. Click the Create ISO icon at the bottom left.
+9. Click the "BUILD" icon at the bottom left.
 Its the icon that looks like a folder pointing to a CD image.

-10. Click through the prompts, choose a name for the ISO, and wait for the app to create a new ISO file.
+10. Click through the prompts "yes a few times", choose a name for the ISO, and wait for the app to create a new ISO file.

 11. Now you can start PCSX2 with the new ISO created!